APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/aggregate-design.md

 Finally, we touched on why event sourcing so often goes hand-in-hand with CQRS.

-Up next, we will dive into AWS to to persist and rehydrate our aggretes using the Repository pattern and DynamoDB.
+You may go back to the [introduction page](../introduction) or directly to the next article; [Aggregate Persistence](../aggregate-persistence) where we will dive into AWS to persist and rehydrate our aggretes using the Repository pattern and DynamoDB.